EiotPro/Lorawan/WCS6800_LoRa_Setup_Guide.md

 When the system powers up, you should observe:

-1. All LEDs will briefly flash once in sequence
+1. Serial monitor output showing initialization
-2. The red LED will illuminate while waiting for the RAK3172 module
+2. Connection attempts to the RAK3172 module
-3. The green LED will illuminate during LoRaWAN initialization
-4. If initialization is successful, the green LED will remain on
+3. Successful LoRaWAN network join messages

+To view debug information:
+1. Open the Serial Monitor in Arduino IDE
+2. Set the baud rate to 115200
+3. Monitor the initialization and operational messages

 ### Verifying LoRaWAN Communication